 A lightweight way of getting official recognition within Harvard for work in two fields is to do one or the other as a secondary field.
 For Computer Science, this involves taking 4 courses in the secondary field.
 Learn more about the computer science secondary field.

+Our AB/SM degree program is for currently enrolled Harvard College students only.
 Students who are eligible for Advanced Standing on the basis of A.P. tests before entering Harvard may be able to apply for admission to the S.M. program of the Graduate School of Arts and Sciences and graduate in four years with both a bachelor’s and master’s degree (not necessarily in the same field).